 - Your Resident Assistant (RA) will send you an email closer to move-in, so be sure to check your AU email!

-- Take care of outstanding needs, such as submitting your One Card photo and reserving room rentals.
+- Take care of outstanding needs, such as submitting your One Card photo and personalizing your space.

 - Create a packing list and get to know what items you can't bring into your building and room.